sishevchenko/smart_home_controller/ReadMe.md

 ## Logging:
-On linux system use `tail ./server.log`
+On linux system use `tail -F ./server.log`
 On Windows system use `get-content .\server.log -Wait`